xia2/xia2/doc/sphinx/serial_crystallography.rst

 The data reduction process consists of unit cell filtering, followed by indexing ambiguity resolution in batches (if ambiguities are possible due to lattice and space group symmetries), followed by scaling and merging.

-If a reference dataset/PDB model is provided with the option :samp:`reference=`, then reindexing and scaling is performed in parallel in batches of at least :samp:`reduction_batch_size` crystals, using intensities generated from the reference as a reference when reindexing and scaling.
+If a reference dataset/PDB model is provided with the option :samp:`reference=`, then reindexing and scaling is performed in parallel in batches of at least :samp:`reduction_batch_size` crystals, using intensities extracted/generated from the reference as a reference when reindexing and scaling.
+It is recommended to use a high-quality reference set of intensities in preference to genering a set of intensities from a PDB model, to give a higher accuracy.
+If generating intensities from a PDB model, the default bulk solvent parameters (:samp:`k_sol` and :samp:`b_sol`) should be adjusted to suitable values.
 If there is no reference given, the scaling is not performed in parallel.
 Other important options are setting :samp:`anomalous=True/False` and specifying a :samp:`d_min` value.
 To evaluate the success of indexing ambiguity resolution, it is important to inspect